NAME

 To dau.
 Mary, personalty at marriage.

-To son John, personalty at marriage or age of 21; shd. either die
+To son John, personalty at marriage or age of 21; shd. either die before that time, survivor to enjoy portion of dec'd.

 To Mr. Francis Loyd, personalty.